google/transit/gtfs-realtime/spec/en/trip-modifications.md

 * A TripUpdate SHOULD be provided using a `ModifiedTripSelector` inside the TripUpdate's `TripDescriptor`.
     * When the TripUpdate refers to the replacement trip, the consumer should behave as if the static GTFS would have been modified with the TripModifications (e.g. `arrival_time`, `departure_time`, `stop_sequence`, `stop_id` on replacement stops)
+    * When providing a `ModifiedTripSelector`, the other fields of the `ScheduleRelationship` SHOULD be left empty, to avoid confusion by consumer that aren't looking for the `ModifiedTripSelector` value.
     * Providing a TripUpdate with the a `ModifiedTripSelector` is the only way to create predictions at replacement stops
 * If no such TripUpdate is found, TripUpdates for the original `trip_id` will apply to the modified trip.
     * In this case, the static GTFS information used should be from the static GTFS before any TripModifications applied.